When was the last time you had a negative customer service experience?

-If you don't want people complaining about your business, teach your team the best customer service tips and train them to properly use them.
+If you don't want people complaining about your business, teach your team the best customer service tips and train them to use them properly.

-Never assume just because you hired someone with retail sales experience that they truly know how to deliver an exceptional customer service experience.
+Never assume just because you hired someone with retail sales experience, they truly know how to deliver an exceptional customer service experience.

-And a recent surveyreports that 68% of young Americans feel alone because they have less in-person social interactions.
+A survey done before the pandemic began reported that 68% of young Americans felt alone because of fewer in-person social interactions.

-To overcome their lack of the soft skills in engaging a shopper and to promote stronger relationships in your community, you have to teach the basics of how to serve someone else.
+To overcome their lack of soft skills in engaging a shopper and promoting stronger relationships in your community, you have to teach them how to serve someone else.

-Here are 10 easily overlooked customer service tips that will help take your team, your sales, and your retail business to the next level.
+Here are 10 easily overlooked customer service tips to take your team, sales, and retail business to the next level.

-Make sure you have a genuine smile, and without hesitation, offer to help them find what they're looking for.
-Don’t just point them in the right direction but walk them to the location so they don't have to remember what you told them.
+Make sure you have a genuine smile and without hesitation, offer to help them find what they're looking for.
+Don’t just point them in the right direction; walk them to the location, so they don't have to remember what you told them.
 And let’s face it, some might not have understood but were too embarrassed to say so.
-And before they walk away, hand them a shopping basket and your latest flyer; do not just ask them ifthey want one.
+Then before they walk away, hand them a shopping basket and your latest flyer; do not just ask them if they want one.

 2. Stay visible and available

-4. Interact with the Shopper as Much as Possible
+4. Interact with shoppers as much as possible

-Look for as many opportunities as you can find to interact with your shoppers.
-For example, stay close enough to the dressing rooms so that you can run and get different sizes or colors.
+Look for as many opportunities as possible to interact with your shoppers.
+For example, stay within hearing distance of the dressing rooms so that you can run and get different sizes or colors.
 Look for shoppers who appear to be lost or confused.
-You know, the ones looking for a checkout counter or a restroom and proactively help them.
+You know, the ones looking for a checkout counter or a restroom, and proactively help them.
 Shoppers hate having to find and ask someone for assistance.

 Offer your shoppers a unique customer experience by giving them the type of service they won't get anywhere else.
 For example, offer to take their picture from your phone in that outfit or piece of jewelry they like but are on the fence about purchasing.
-Then text it to their phone so they can look at it again later, show it to their friends, and to help confirm for them just how good that piece really looked.
+Then text it to their phone so they can look at it again later and show it to their friends, and it helps confirm for them just how good that piece really looked.

 Call or text your customers after the purchase.
-You want to make sure everything worked correctly, the installers cleaned up afterwards, or that the outfit they bought rocked.
-This is a surefire way to make a lasting impression and gain a loyal customer.
+You want to ensure everything worked correctly, the installers cleaned up afterward, or the outfit they bought rocked.
+This is a surefire way to make a lasting impression and gain loyal customers.

-Since you have to use your CRM to enter the customer's information anyway, why not setup alerts now for birthdays, anniversaries, and other special events so you don't forget.
-Make sure you set each alert to notify the customer a few days prior to the event so the well wishes are received before the actual day.
+Since you have to use your CRM to enter customer information, why not set up alerts now for birthdays, anniversaries, and other special events, so you don't forget.
+Make sure you set each alert to notify the customer a few days prior to the event so the good wishes are received before the actual day.

 If a customer is looking for something you don't have in stock, don't just tell them you don't have it.
 Instead, see if it is already on order, offer to call another store, or even go online and order it for them.

 Shoppers deserve your full attention.
-Never answer your phone, text, or talk to someone else while you're helping a shopper and when you are on your break, make sure shoppers can't see or hear you.
-They don't need to know what's going on in your personal life, nor should you would you want them to.
+Never answer your phone, text, or talk to someone else while you're helping a shopper, and when you are on your break, make sure shoppers can't see or hear you.
+They don't need to know what's happening in your personal life, nor would you want them to.

-Don't be that person who never smiles, who talks in a monotone voice, or who comes across as unpleasant.
+Don't be someone who never smiles, talks in a monotone voice, or comes across as unpleasant.
 Even if you’re in a bad mood, you don’t want to take it out on a shopper.
 Trust me on this one.
 You might be the nicest person in the world, but if you don't consciously display your personality, you will probably be misunderstood.
 And, always, always, always talk in full sentences.
-You are at work and there’s no place for a verbal text-like conversation.
+You are at work, and there’s no place for a verbal text-like conversation.

 In addition, have age-appropriate conversations.
 If you're dealing with a senior, don't use slang or shortened words they might not understand.
 You never want the shopper to feel stupid.

-Just because a particular customer service tactic is something that's never been used in your store, doesn't mean it wouldn't benefit you.
+Just because a particular customer service tactic has never been used in your store doesn't mean it wouldn't benefit you.